 Whatever file sharing solution they deployed, the IT team was committed to a smooth transition that wouldn’t interrupt workflow.
 The software had to be easy to learn and even easier to use, with all of the mobile accessibility and sharing features journalists wanted in the field.

-The AP turned to Syncplicity for its Enterprise File Synchronization and Sharing (EFSS) solution with centralized storage and real-time data syncing that makes it easy for users to access, edit, and share files and secure links from their desktop or mobile device.
+The AP turned to Syncplicity by Axway for its Enterprise File Synchronization and Sharing (EFSS) solution with centralized storage and real-time data syncing that makes it easy for users to access, edit, and share files and secure links from their desktop or mobile device.